Expressways of India: Expressway categories

-Greenfield and Brownfield expressways
+Greenfield and brownfield expressways

-Greenfield Expressways in India are new expressways that are built on new alignments to facilitate economy of the areas they pass through.
+Greenfield Expressways in India are new expressways, built on the new alignments to facilitate the economy of the areas they pass through.
 These newly built expressways allow for speeds up to 120 km/h and typically have space reserved between the carriages to allow for a future expansion.
 Delhi–Mumbai Expressway is an example which is being built with eight-lanes and a reserved space in the median to allow for future expansion of up to twelve lanes.
-While Brownfield Expressways in India backed by 'Brownfield National Highway Project' (BNHP) are a series of projects undertaken to widen/re-develop existing national highways that have high traffic demand.
+Brownfield Expressways in India backed by 'Brownfield National Highway Project' (BNHP) are a series of projects undertaken to widen/re-develop existing national highways that have high traffic demand.
 The upgradation usually involves expansion of lanes from four to six, such as NH-709A.